 Here’s just a few of the things our Physiotherapist Team can do for you:

-We can quickly take away the pain and stiffness – often inside a couple of sessions
+We can quickly take away the pain and stiffness – often within a couple of sessions

-We can help you find out what’s really going on, and get to the root cause of your Back pain once and for all – often inside 20 minutes
+We can help you find out what’s going on, and get to the root cause of your back pain once and for all.

 Pain can steal your energy and limit a peaceful nights sleep – we can help you to enjoy sleeping at night and living with more energy each day

-Cilliers & Swart will ensure that your problem is “corrected” and “healed” properly – and we will provide you with the perfect set of exercises that will speed up your recovery
+Cilliers & Swart will ensure that your problem is “managed” and “treated” properly – and we will provide you with the perfect set of exercises that will speed up your recovery

 We can help you put an end to taking all of those painkillers that are no good for your health long-term